vaishnav-sh/Frontend-challenges/README.md

 # Frontend Challenges
-This repo contains all Frontend challenges completed by me with HTML, CSS with a bit of JavaScript.
+This repo contains all Frontend Challenges completed by me with HTML, CSS with a bit of JavaScript.